 - There is a channel switch on both units right above the batteries.
 Make sure the A-B-C switch on both units match.
 Sometimes changing to a different channel can help.

 - Reinstall batteries in the rain collector first.

 - Reinstall batteries in the display unit last.

-- Let the units sit within a couple feet of each other for a few minutes to gain a strong connection.
+- Let the units sit within a couple of feet of each other for a few minutes to gain a strong connection.
 The display should show 0.00.
 To test the rain gauge, slowly rock the tipping lever back and forth with your finger about 5 times.
 Wait 1 minute and the display should read approximately .05”.

 If Showing Zeroes:

 This indicates that the unit is receiving a signal from the outdoor unit:

 - Make sure you removed the cardboard piece from beneath the tipping lever.
 It is only there for packing/shipping purposes and must be removed.
 If not removed, the tipping lever inside is not able to move freely which ultimately will cause the unit to read 0.00.